Highlights from the Ratings and Financial Report for StoneCo Ltd. (STNE)

 Citigroup gave a rating of “Buy” to STNE, setting the target price at $15 in the report published on March 18th of the current year.

-During the last 5 trading sessions, STNE rose by +2.80%, which changed the moving average for the period of 200-days by -34.91% in comparison to the 20-day moving average, which settled at $10.48.
-In addition, StoneCo Ltd. saw -38.20% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, STNE fell by -2.08%, which changed the moving average for the period of 200-days by -42.67% in comparison to the 20-day moving average, which settled at $10.69.
+In addition, StoneCo Ltd. saw -41.34% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for STNE